Anoxic Microbial Transformation

 Research focus

-Our research focuses on anoxic microbial transformations in technical systems, targeting a combination of process engineering and molecular approaches.
-Studied technical systems include classic wastewater treatment plants and newly designed systems of wastewater technology and bioreactors.
+Our research focuses on anoxic microbial transformations in technical systems, using a combination of process engineering and molecular approaches.
 The goal is to provide solutions to efficient and effective removal of contaminants in such systems.
-Our research is divided into projects that aim at the energy-efficient removal of fixed nitrogen from wastewater and those that aim to remove pollutants from surface water, groundwater or wastewater.
+Our research is divided into projects that aim at the energy-efficient and climate-friendly wastewater treatment and those that aim to remove pollutants from surface water, groundwater or gray water.

 Master student